2010 California contrail incident: Incident and response

-At around 5:00 p.m.
-Pacific Time on Monday, November 8, 2010, a helicopter from the KCBS news station recorded the vapor trail of what was described as a "missile" about 35 miles (35 miles) west of Los Angeles, California and somewhat north of Catalina Island.
+At around 5:15 p.m.
+Pacific Time on Monday, November 8, 2010, a helicopter from the KCBS news station recorded the vapor trail of what was described as a "missile" about 35 miles (35 miles) west of Los Angeles, California, and somewhat north of Catalina Island.
 It was later characterized as a "large vertical column set against the bright orange sky at sunset" and was clearly visible from the Los Angeles area.
 Scott Diener, the news director at KCBS, stated that the experts interviewed by his station on "Tuesday night and Wednesday morning had leaned toward the missile theory" to explain the vapor plume.
+Cameraman Gil Leyvas, who took the KCBS footage and had more than a decade of news helicopter experience, felt that "there was no comparison at all" between the trail he filmed and an airplane contrail, stating that it looked like a missile launch and was several times larger than a jetliner contrail.
 News anchors continued to cover the event and, by the end of Tuesday, it had attracted international press attention, being described as a "mystery missile" or "vapor trail reminiscent of a missile launch."

+Analysis and public statements

 Several experts argued that the plume was simply a jet contrail, yet others disagreed, and U.S. government authorities did not immediately reach a public conclusion about the vapor trail or its source.
 Pentagon spokesman Colonel David Lapan said that any missile test in the area was "implausible" due to the close proximity of the sighting to Los Angeles International Airport.
 Col. Lapan also stated that were no known airspace closures or notifications to mariners at the time of the incident as would be expected for a missile test.
 Robert Ellsworth, former U.S. Ambassador to NATO and former Deputy Secretary of Defense, stated to CBS News 8 that it did not appear to be a Tomahawk missile but, stressing it was only a theory, also remarked: "It could be a test firing of an intercontinental ballistic missile from an underwater submarine, to demonstrate mainly to Asia, that we can do that."
 (Note: Ellsworth was referring to the United States military, theorizing it could be an American missile launch) Ellsworth further said of the vapor trail: "It's spectacular...It takes people's breath away," and described the projectile as "a big missile."
 Doug Richardson, editor of Jane's Missiles and Rockets, said, "It's a solid propellant missile, you can tell from the efflux [smoke] but they're not showing enough of the tape to show whether it's staging [jettisoning its sections]."
 Richardson theorized it might be a standard interceptor missile of the type used by U.S. Navy Aegis guided-missile cruisers.